riverLaugh/LTS/README.md

 # LTS for Rust dependencies

 Do you need a Long-Term-Support version of Rust?
 It's not going to happen.
 BUT here's an alternative: get rid of incompatible dependencies.
-This tool creates a local fork of crates.io registry and lets you yank any crates from it.
+This tool creates a local fork of the crates.io registry and lets you yank any crates from it.

 ## How does it work?